alexfederlin/Linux-access-point/README.md

 service hostapd stop
 ```

-As an added we can create this other script to view the ARP table to know who connected and which is their IP.
+As an added, we can create this other script to view the ARP table to know who connected and which is their IP.
 ```sh
 sudo nano ~/arp_table.sh
 ```